Dispatch Optimizer

 Appropriate use: portfolio demonstration of constraint-based optimization and decision support on a fully synthetic, seeded dataset.

 Inappropriate use: as a production dispatch system, or as ground truth for staffing, routing, or service-level decisions in a real operation.
-The data is synthetic and the day is a single canonical instance.
+The live demo begins with one canonical seeded day.
+The baseline benchmark spans 200 randomized synthetic scenarios, and the solver time-budget sweep spans 24.

 Limitations

 The optimizer plans a single canonical day from a seeded synthetic generator.
 It is deterministic and reproducible by design, not a forecast of real demand.
-SLA deadlines, durations, skills, and parts availability are modelled, but real-world frictions such as no-shows, re-work, mid-day reprioritisation, and stochastic travel are not.
+SLA deadlines, durations, skills, and parts availability are modeled, but real-world frictions such as no-shows, re-work, mid-day reprioritization, and stochastic travel are not.

 The live solve is intentionally time-boxed, so on the hardest scenarios the returned plan can carry a small optimality gap rather than a proven optimum.
 The objective weights are sensible defaults exposed through the UI sliders; a real deployment would tune them against that operation's actual cost of a breach, an overtime hour, and a mile.

-Real road-network travel as the default rather than an option, with a cached matrix so quotas stay sane.
-Stochastic and rolling re-optimization so the plan absorbs no-shows and new emergencies through the day instead of solving one static instance.
-A learned or operator-tuned weighting fit to a specific operation's real costs.
-Multi-day and overtime-budget planning across a week.
-And a promotion gate that refuses to ship a model or parameter change unless it holds the optimized-never-loses guarantee across a battery of seeded scenarios.
+Still open.
+Real road-network travel as the default with a cached matrix.
+Rolling re-optimization so the plan absorbs no-shows and emergencies instead of solving one static instance.
+Operator-tuned weights fit to a specific operation's costs.
+Multi-day and overtime-budget planning.